kjellwinblad/c_maps/README.md

 ## Usage  ##

-The best way to see how the data-structures is currently to look in the file `test_skiplist.c` and `test_kvset.c`
+The best way to see how the data-structure and the framework can be used is currently to look in the file `test_skiplist.c` and `test_kvset.c`.